ansys/pyseascape/README.rst

    :target: https://github.com/psf/black
    :alt: Black

-A pythonic remotable interface to RedhawkSC and TotemSC that allows integration with other PyAnsys and Python libraries.
+A pythonic remotable interface to RedHawkSC and TotemSC that allows integration with other PyAnsys and Python libraries.

 How to install